-Your hip pain can and often is related to your whole lower limb biomechanics and function.
+Hip pain is often related to your whole lower limb biomechanics and function.
 Your assessment should include a functional evaluation of your knee, foot and ankle joints, plus your thigh and calf muscles.
 They all contribute to your hip function.

-For specific advice regarding your hip pain, please seek a hip physiotherapist or healthcare practitioner who has a particular interest in hip pain and related injuries.
+For specific advice regarding your hip pain, please seek a physiotherapist or healthcare practitioner interested in hip pain and related injuries.